 An exploration of topical psychological issues for nonmajors.
 Topics vary in sub-areas of psychology such as biological, social, cognitive, developmental, and clinical psychology.
 May be repeated for credit as topics change.
 Fall, Spring.

-Surveys the major topics involved in an understanding of the behavior of humans and animals.
+An introduction to the major topics involved in understanding the behavior of humans and animals.
 Topics include perception, cognition, social behavior, and psychopathology.
 Fall, Spring.

 An introduction to descriptive and inferential statistics used in psychological research.
 Topics include measures of central tendency, variability, and correlation, as well as probability, sampling, hypothesis testing, and analysis of variance.
 Fall, Spring.

 Methodologies of psychological research will be explored.
 Students will learn to conduct, evaluate, and interpret experiments within various subareas of psychology.
-Prerequisite: Formal admission to the major in Psychology.
+Prerequisite: PSYC 251.
 Fall, Spring.

 Exploration and analysis of elementary topics in psychology.
 Prerequisite: Permission of instructor.
 Occasionally.